calmm-js/partial.lenses/README.md

 #### [`L.choice(...ls)`](#lchoicels "L.choice :: (...PLens s a) -> PLens s a")

-`L.choice(...ls)` returns a partial lens that acts like the first of the given lenses, `...ls`, whose view is not undefined on the given target.
+`L.choice(...ls)` returns a partial lens that acts like the first of the given lenses, `ls`, whose view is not undefined on the given target.
 When the views of all of the given lenses are undefined, the returned lens acts like `L.nothing`, which is the identity element of `L.choice`.

 #### [`L.compose(...ls)`](#lcomposels "L.compose :: (PLens s s1, ...PLens sN a) -> PLens s a")